Adamskoullos/laravel-crud/README.md

 ------------------------------------------------------------------------------

+There is a model for each db table and a controller for each model.

 # Make the Model
 Create the class that works with the db within the `Models` folder.
-This class works withthe db via collection methods:
+This class works with the db via collection methods:
 ```
 php artisan make:model BlogPost
 ```